Photo: Lucinda Douglas-Menzies

 The PhD process is immersive and demanding so I won’t be posting on a regular basis – just when I have space and something to say.
 Thanks to all those of you who have stayed in touch while I am often occupied elsewhere.

-My new collection of poems Reading the Flowers is now out from Arc and I am currently reviewing the manuscript of Botanical Road, a non-fiction travel memoir charting my journey in and out of fourteen Botanic Gardens across the globe.
+My new collection of poems Reading the Flowers is now out from Arc, sparked by my journey in and out of fourteen Botanic Gardens across the globe.

 These poems are sensuous, disciplined, earthy and deeply knowledgeable – a knowledge worn close to the skin.
 Musical and exceptionally eloquent, they glow.
 The journey of ‘Reading the Flowers’ brought me almost unimaginably close to the wonders conveyed: “As near to kin as you’ll ever be” (‘Through the Turnstile Gate’).